turbulent/dockwrkr/README.md

 # dockwrkr

 General purpose container composition script.

-# Overview
+## Overview

-dockwrkr is a simple python script that acts as a wrapper to docker command line arguments.
-What dockwrkr adds is the ability for writing PID files of the started containers (for monitoring purposes) as well as provide a series of simple command to interrogate the docker daemon about container status for your docker containers.
+`dockwrkr` is a simple python script that acts as a wrapper to Docker command line arguments.
+What `dockwrkr` adds is the ability for writing PID files of the started containers (for monitoring purposes) as well as provide a series of simple command to interrogate the Docker daemon about container status for your Docker containers.

-Particularely useful when hooking into upstart and other process manager.
+Particularely useful when hooking into systemd, Upstart, or other process manager.

+## Why not use `docker-compose`?

+This script is similar to `docker-compose`, except that it invokes the actual `docker run` command-line options directly.
+If a new version of Docker adds a new option to `docker run`, you don't need to upgrade this script, you can start using the option right away in your `dockwrkr.yml` file!

+## Requirements

+This script requires Python 2.7.x to work.
+Support for Python 3.x is not ready yet.

+The `docker` command-line tool must also be in your `PATH` variable for this script to work properly.

-# Usage
+## Usage

 ```
 Usage: dockwrkr [options] COMMAND [command-options]